Washington State Owner-Builder Permit Guide

 Common Questions

 Q: Can I save money as owner-builder in Washington?
-A: Yes, but savings moderate (15-25%) due to high labor costs and requirement to hire licensed trades.
+A: Yes, but savings are moderate (15-25%) due to high labor costs.
+You can do your own electrical and plumbing on a home you own and occupy (with the proper homeowner permits and inspections — see the laws section), but most owner-builders still hire those trades.
 Still worth it on expensive homes ($450K+).

 Q: Is financing available?
 A: Very difficult.
 Few WA lenders work with owner-builders.
 Local credit unions sometimes.
 Many owner-builders pay cash or use HELOC.